For eCommerce, Halloween is definitely more of a treat than a trick.

 This kind of content can drive traffic to your website, especially if that content is engaging and useful.
 As people search for topics related to Halloween, you can appeal to similar creative minds by publishing content that is relevant and specific for the holiday.

-- Tip: Invest in creating content using the keywords “Halloween gift ideas” because during the holiday season, search volume for them amounts to more than 10,000 monthly searches and will get you more than 20 million search results.
+Tip: Invest in creating content using the keywords “Halloween gift ideas” because during the holiday season, search volume for them amounts to more than 10,000 monthly searches.

 The trick to any themed content is to make sure it still relates to the core business.
-For example, if you sell clothing online, it might make sense to put together a list of costumes that use the products already on sale in your store.
+For example, if you sell clothing online, it might make sense to put together a blog post linting costumes that use the products you sell in your store.

 Trick 2: Get creative with your Halloween promotions